Log Home On Lake GastonSelected for Cover of New Honest Abe Floor Plan Catalog

 They started with a stock plan in the Honest Abe catalog and began tweaking it to meet their specific needs.
 They ultimately decided to purchase their log home kit through Honest Abe after going with Carter to visit the log home of Jay Gittman and Carol Murley, who at the time operated Log Homes of Southern Virginia, an Independent Dealership of Honest Abe Log Homes.

 The look and feel of Gittman and Murley’s home was a good fit for the concepts the Joyces had in mind for their own log structure, and the décor helped them see what they could do with the finished product.
-Soon thereafter, the Joyces donated the original home from their Lake Gaston lot to a nearby Habitat for Humanity, and had it removed from the property in September.
-Then on October 10th, a large crane drove onto the property for the first phase of building, setting the Superior Walls for the log home’s basement.
+Soon thereafter, the Joyces donated the original home from their Lake Gaston lot to a nearby Habitat for Humanity and had it removed from the property in September.
+Soon after, a large crane drove onto the property for the first phase of building, setting the Superior Walls for the log home’s basement.